hytopiagg/hytopia-node/README.md

 This is a work in progress repository for running a full node on Mac or Linux operating systems.

-## Quickstart (testnet)
+## Quickstart (mainnet)

 Open your terminal

 1. `git clone https://github.com/Topia-Game/hytopia-full-node.git`
 1. `cd hytopia-full-node`
-1. `bash ./run.sh testnet`
+1. `bash ./run.sh mainnet`

-Your node should begin syncing with the HYTOPIA testnet chain.
+Your node should begin syncing with HYTOPIA Mainnet.
 This can take a few hours or more.